 Standout Features:

-And like most brands here, they went with conservative yet fun representations to depict sensitive and sexually suggestive imagery.
+And unlike most brands here, they went with conservative yet fun representations to depict sensitive imagery.
 Sticker-type icons like bananas, cherries, and peaches are stamped on the materials, elevating the whole look.

 12. #endbedroomdistancing by Craving Digital